 Canadian Contest Law

-Legal review of contests in Canada typically includes the preparation of “short rules” (up-front disclosure required by law), “long rules” (or “official rules”), winner release forms, skill-testing question and review of draft creative materials for misleading advertising law compliance.
-Of course, the legal requirements for a contest can vary, as no two promotions are the same.
+Operating contests in Canada typically includes the preparation of “short rules” (mandatory upfront statutory disclosure), “long rules” (or “official rules”), winner releases, a skill-testing question and a review of draft creative for advertising law compliance.

 Based on increased demand for efficient and affordable Canadian contest law rules, in addition to my contest law services I am now offering Canadian contest forms for the operation of random draw and skill contests in Canada (excluding Quebec).
 See: here.